 will be the focus of tomorrow’s conversation in class.
-Here’s a link to the document if you lost it between class and now.
-In addition, you should complete the reading and think of an example of a situation that works to effectively demonstrate Kant’s Categorical Imperative.
+Here’s a link to the document if you didn’t get one in class.
+You should complete the critical reading and think of an example of a situation that works to effectively demonstrate Kant’s Categorical Imperative.
+Be ready to teach others about Kant’s ideas tomorrow.

 Today in class, the following steps are vital –